 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

-The California Labor Code sets forth the following requirements for meal and rest periods for employees:
+The Labor Code sets forth the following requirements for California mandatory breaks:

 Employees who work more than five (5) hours in a day are entitled to a thirty (30) minute meal break.
 However, an employee may agree to waive that meal break if s/he will not work more than six (6) hours in the day.4